fmarchioni/practical-enterprise-development/code/servlet/ee-async-servlet/README.md

 =====================================
 Example taken from [Practical Enterprise Application Development](http://www.itbuzzpress.com/ebooks/java-ee-7-development-on-wildfly.html)

-This example demonstrates the usage of Asynchronous Servlet in a Java EE 7 Environment.
+This example demonstrates the usage of Asynchronous Servlet in a Jakarta EE  Environment.

 ###### Deploy
 ```shell